By Rick Steves

 Positano, a seductive gathering of name-brand boutiques and sand-splashed cafés, grabs the most spectacular stretch of the coast.
 There's little to do but window-shop, enjoy the beach, and practice your Italian: E ricco e singolo?
 (Are you rich and single?)

 The islands of Spetses and Hydra are just a few hours from Athens but feel a world apart.
 There's nothing like free time on a sleeping Greek Isle.
 While lunch cooks, practice your Greek with new friends over backgammon on the town square.
 For a smile and a few euros, ride a taxi (a pick-up truck with a bench out back) to your own private beach.
 Set lazy afternoons free, as wavelets tickle your toes and skin that's never seen the sun gets a private initiation.
-The swimming is fine.
-Even in October, it's tough to get our Greece tour members out of the water.
+The swimming is fine…even in October.

-The An Daingean Peninsula (called Dingle in English) is green, rugged, and untouched — and Ireland's westernmost point.
-While nearby Killarney and the famous "Ring of Kerry" bustle with noisy tourists, An Daingean ages peacefully.
-It offers our Best of Ireland tour groups an escape into pure Ireland.
+The Dingle Peninsula is green, rugged, and untouched — and Ireland's westernmost point.
+While nearby Killarney and the famous "Ring of Kerry" bustle with noisy tourists, Dingle ages peacefully.

-Lilting An Daingean Town is textbook Irish.
+Lilting Dingle Town is textbook Irish.
 A commotion of handmade business signs and a weather-beaten friendliness will cheer you down High Street.

 Pedal a rented bike 20 miles around the peninsula where cloverleafs come in emerald, not concrete.
 Chat with the chatty Irish you'll meet along the roadside.
 An elfin, black-clad man might tell you a joke or sing you a song.
 When I asked a local if he was born here, he breathed deeply and said, "No, it was about six miles down the road."
 When I told him where I was from, he gazed at the horizon with a faraway smile and sighed, "Ah, the shores of Americay."

-Inch Strand, east of An Daingean Town, is shaped like a sandy half moon and was made famous in 1970 by the movie Ryan's Daughter.
+Inch Strand, east of Dingle Town, is shaped like a sandy half moon and was made famous in 1970 by the movie Ryan's Daughter.
 It's rated a "Blue Flag" beach for its clean water and safe swimming, and usually has a lifeguard in summer.

 Bicycle to Ceann Sleibhe (Slea Head), the point in Europe closest to America.
 The rugged coastline offers smashing views of the treacherous black-rock cliffs, crashing surf, distant boats, and the countryside — lush and barren all at once.
 Sheep graze, bored, as clouds quietly cover and uncover the hills.